PASSENGER’S PERSISTENT BACK INJURY EARNS $12,600 SETTLEMENT

 The Mesa Police Department responded to the scene of the accident to conduct an investigation.
 After interviewing the driver, Mesa Police concluded that the driver had failed to control his speed in order to avoid a collision and cited him at the scene.
 The vehicle was towed from the scene of the accident.
 Neither persons involved needed immediate medical attention.

 The at-fault party was cited at the scene with violating A.R.S.
 28-701A, failure to control speed to avoid a collision.
 “A person shall not drive a vehicle on a highway at a speed greater than is reasonable and prudent under the circumstances, conditions and actual and potential hazards then existing.
 A person shall control the speed of a vehicle as necessary to avoid colliding with any object, person, vehicle or other conveyance on, entering or adjacent to the highway in compliance with legal requirements and the duty of all persons to exercise reasonable care for the protection of others.”

 Three days after the collision, as D.P.’s pain resulting from the accident increased and persisted, she presented to Southwest Spine & Rehab where she was diagnosed with intervertebral disc with radiculopathy in the lumbosacral region, sprain of cervical, thoracic and lumbar ligaments, muscle spasm of back, chronic post-traumatic headache, segmental and somatic dysfunction of cervical and lumbar regions and other kyphosis of the cervical curve.
-Southwest Spine & Rehab treated her with chiropractic therapy and recommended x-rays and follow-up treatment at SimonMed.
+Southwest Spine & Rehab treated her back injury with chiropractic therapy and recommended x-rays and follow-up treatment at SimonMed.